 See the product Installing section to prepare your cluster and get configuration information.

 See the product architecture at Multicluster architecture.

-After you learn about the hub cluster and managed cluster architecture, learn about the Supported clouds, which lists the cloud provider cluster options.
+After you learn about the hub cluster and managed cluster architecture, learn about the Supported clouds in the Clusters documentation, which lists the cloud provider cluster options.

 The hub cluster is a Red Hat OpenShift Container Platform cluster version 4.6 or later, and can run on any supported Red Hat OpenShift Container Platform infrastructure.